giovinazzo-kevin/Fiero/Tutorial.md

 - **Equipping items**: the player will have several chances to find weapons and armor that they can then compare and equip.
 - **Using consumables**: the player will find many consumable items and they will face enemies that know how to use these items strategically.
 - **Using the quick bar**: the player will learn how the quick bar works by examining and modifying its initial loadout-dependent configuration.

+## Progression

+Each tutorial floor should have a well-defined reason for existing.
+It should teach the player a cohesive lesson, slowly ramping up the tension as they descend further.

+### D1

+- Monsters: Rat

+This floor introduces the player to the very basics.
+The layout favors narrow corridors over large open areas.
+The monsters here can all be killed easily without a weapon, though they can still surround and overwhelm the player while in the open.
+No monsters have ranged or magical attacks, and they all spawn with an empty inventory, but they can still pick items up if they find any.
+Item spawns on this floor are restricted mostly to basic consumables (food, rocks, bombs...) and basic weapons (sticks, swords, bows).

+## Guaranteed Items

+These items are guaranteed to spawn at least once for a given range of floors.
+This helps avoid situations where the player is extremely unlucky, and makes runs feel more consistent in the early game.
+There is some randomness in how these items are spread out, making identification nontrivial.

+- **D1~D5**: 2x Potion of Heal
+- **D1~D5**: 1x Potion of Poison